Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_LINKINFO_TP_MDIX_CTRL``   u8      MDI(-X) control
   ====================================  ======  ==========================

-MDI(-X) status and transceiver cannot be set, request with the corresponding attributes is rejected.
+MDI(-X) status and transceiver cannot be set, request with the woke corresponding attributes is rejected.